archlinux/signstar/nethsm/README.md

 cargo test --all -- --ignored
 ```

+## Features

+- `test-helpers` enables the `signstar_config::test` module which provides utilities for test setups that are also useful for other crates.

 ## Contributing

 Please refer to the [contributing guidelines] to learn how to contribute to this project.